-The last thing you want to do when paying for storage is any work.
+The last thing any of us want to do is extra work.
 A good cloud provider should be able to monitor select folders on your computer and automatically upload any new content that it discovers.
 For instance, if you add new photos into your “My Pictures” folder, the service should automatically recognize that new photos have been added and upload them instantly with no interaction on your end.
 It should also have a mobile app to do the same, whenever you snap new images with your phone.

 Choosing a cloud service provider is a bit like playing stock-picker – you’re not only weighing the costs and feature benefits, but you’re placing a bet on the viability of the business itself.
 After all, it’s a bit like a bank, but instead of money, you’re trusting the service with your digital memories.
 But unlike a bank, there’s no FDIC to ensure you get your images back in the event the cloud service goes bust.
 And many services on the market today may well go bust.